 How the bionic eye works

-First, there are glasses that have a camera that connects to a computer.
+First of all, there are glasses equipped with a camera that connects to a computer.
 The computer translates the camera's live video feed into electronic signals.
-These signals are then sent via a cable to a port that Fernandez surgically inserted into the back of Bernardeta's skull.
+These signals are then sent via a cable to a door that Fernandez has surgically inserted into the back of Bernardeta's skull.
 Finally, that door is in turn connected to an implant in the visual cortex of the patient's brain.

 6 months of sight

 The 100-electrode neural implant was inserted and tested for 6 months, then "the bionic eye was removed".
 It must have been hard to regain your sight and then retake it again.

 "He even played a simple computer game similar to Pac-Man directly in his brain.", I read on MIT Tech.

 Bionic eye: it works.
 And now?

 Now that Fernandez knows that his bionic eye is working, he is looking forward to the next steps.
 These will include methods of preventing implant degradation while it is in the body, and multiple-person testing.

 "Bernardeta was our first patient, but in the next two years we will install implants in five other blind people.
 We had done similar experiments on animals, but a cat or ape cannot explain what they are seeing. "